ruby-rdf/rdf-vocab/README.md

   <dt>skip</dt>
   <dd>Do not process this vocabulary, typically when the vocabulary source is inaccessible.</dd>
   <dt>patch</dt>
-  <dd>The value is taken as a string formatted as an [LD Patch][] used to correct issues in the vocabulary source that may show up when the vocabulary is validated.</dd>
+  <dd>The value is taken as a string formatted as an <a href="http://www.w3.org/TR/ldpatch/">LD Patch</a> used to correct issues in the vocabulary source that may show up when the vocabulary is validated.</dd>
   <dt>extra</dt>
   <dd>Value is a JSON Object which is added to the resulting vocabulary definition.</dd>
   </dl>